The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 As another example where the outcomes of sports events follow predictable patterns, let’s look at the number of goals scored in ice hockey games.

-We’ll start by simulating a 60-minute game, which is 3600 seconds, assuming that the teams score a total of 6 goals per game, on average, and that the probability of scoring a goal, p
+We’ll start by simulating a 60-minute game, which is 3600 seconds, assuming that the teams score a total of 6 goals per game, on average, and that the goal-scoring probability, p, is the same during any second.

 n = 3600